deeg-deeg-deeg/chaosop/README.md

 Added better MIDI support.
 You can select midi device and channel to send on via the EDIT menu.
 And a MANUAL is now available under: <a href="https://github.com/deeg-deeg-deeg/manuals">https://github.com/deeg-deeg-deeg/manuals</a>

+UPDATE:
+Thanks to @xmacex you can now send chaos to midi_cc, too!

 ![nornschaos](https://user-images.githubusercontent.com/104967140/177141985-4b56a226-ea2c-445c-af18-4875870e10e6.jpg)